 SUP 731.
-CENTRAL OFFICE SUPERVISION ROLES IN INSTRUCTION.
-A study of the roles, functions, and organizational structures of the school district central office staff and the interrelating leadership skills employed in the development and implementation of curriculum and instruction programs across the school district.
-Prerequisites: Advisor approval.
+SUPERVISION ROLES IN INSTRUCTION.
+A study of the roles and functions of the educational leader in the development and implementation of curriculum and instruction programs.
 3

 SUP 831.
 SUPERVISORY TECHNIQUES.
 Analysis and application of techniques for guiding instructional delivery and improvement, including supervising the teaching processes, planning for student outcomes and evaluating observed teaching.
 Prerequisite: Advisor approval.
 3